dsccommunity/DscWorkshop/Exercises/Task2/Exercise3.md

 This new role should enable WSUS administrators to build on top of the basic infrastructure.

-1. Let us now create a new role for a WSUS Server in the 'DSC\DscConfigData\Roles' folder.
-This role's YAML will subscribe to the configuration "WindowsFeatures" and will define configuration data (Settings) for the configuration.
+1. Let us now create a new role for a WSUS Server in the `source\Roles` folder.
+This role's YAML will subscribe to the configuration `WindowsFeatures` and will define configuration data (Settings) for the configuration.

-Create a new file in 'DSC\DscConfigData\Roles' named 'WsusServer.yml'.
+Create a new file in `source\Roles` named `WsusServer.yml`.
 Paste the following code into the new file and save it.

   ```yml
   Configurations: